Everest Base Camp Trek

 - Alex Lowe Foundation’s Khumbu Climbing School Tengboche Monastery

 Trip GradingThis is a trek only and it requires no prior trekking experience.
-Good fitness is required as most days will involve 4-6 hr of trekking carrying a 5kg daypack.
+Good fitness is required as most days will involve 4-6 hr of trekking carrying up to 5kg daypack.
 The trail is non-technical but will reach a maximum altitude of 5550m.

 Food & Drinks